juliointest/test-automation-php-webdriver/README.md

-# PHP Test Automation using Facebook WebDriver and PageObjects
+# PHP Test Automation using: 1) Facebook WebDriver and PageObjects, and 2) Simple Example using Behat

 This project was created to demonstrate how to do test automation in a Web Context using PHP.
 The stack used is based on PHP.
-The libraries used to create the test architecture are PHPUnit, Facebook WebDriver, and Bravo Property.
+The libraries used to create the test architecture are 1) PHPUnit, Facebook WebDriver, and Bravo Property, and 2) Behat.

+Two ways to structure the Test Scripts are demonstrated here: 1) PHPUnit and 2) Behat.
+PHPUnit basically is a programmatic way and Behat is more user-friendly and driven by the behaviour described in feature files.

 To run the Automated Test Scripts over PHP stack we need to use a Driver, in this case, Chrome Driver.